Key facts

 How do Transplace's rates compare to other freight brokers?

-Transplace historically served enterprise accounts on contract terms, with pricing tied to managed transportation agreements and TMS-driven carrier selection.
-Spot market pricing was not a primary commercial focus.
-Shippers using the Transplace TMS or managed transportation services should engage with their account team to understand current pricing structures under Uber Freight's ownership.
+Transplace historically served enterprise accounts on contract terms tied to managed transportation and TMS-driven carrier selection — not spot.
+TMS users should engage their account team for pricing under Uber Freight.